NareinBod/To-Do-List-App/README.md

 <h3>Tech Stack<h3>
 <ul>
-  TypeScript: For static typing and enhanced code quality.
+  <li>TypeScript: For static typing and enhanced code quality.</li>
-  Angular: A robust framework for building the app's components and managing the app's state.
+  <li>Angular: A robust framework for building the app's components and managing the app's state.</li>
-  HTML5: Used to create the structure and layout of the app.
+  <li>HTML5: Used to create the structure and layout of the app.</li>
-  CSS3: For styling the app and ensuring responsiveness.
+  <li>CSS3: For styling the app and ensuring responsiveness.</li>
 <ul>